omunroe-com/http2specwiki/Implementations.md

 This wiki tracks known implementations of HTTP/2.
-If you have push access to the repository, you can update it; otherwise, send requests to [mailto:mnot@mnot.net](Mark Nottingham).
+If you have push access to the repository, you can update it; otherwise, send requests to [Mark Nottingham](mailto:mnot@mnot.net).

 Please include: